FBW-12/react-redux-introduction/README.md

 ### 19.1 Import PropTypes

 React components use a special property named propTypes to setup type-checking.
-To access this property we need to add the following import statement to our components that receive props:
+To access the predefined type validators our props can have we need to add the following import statement to our components that receive props:

 ```jsx
 import PropTypes from 'prop-types';